techidaily/site-win11-tips/source/_posts/guidelines-for-overcoming-org-managed-configurations-in-windows-11.md

  If you've recently added any third-party application installed on your Windows PC, it could be the cause of this issue.
 Uninstalling such applications can solve the problem.

  Think back to any applications you installed before the error began appearing.
-If you have an idea as to what might be the cause, follow our guide on[how to uninstall programs on Windows 10](https://www.makeuseof.com/tag/how-to-uninstall-programs-on-windows-10/) or[Windows 11](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/) to get rid of it.
+If you have an idea as to what might be the cause, follow our guide on [how to uninstall programs on Windows 10](https://www.makeuseof.com/tag/how-to-uninstall-programs-on-windows-10/) or [Windows 11](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/) to get rid of it.

  Once done, restart your computer to apply the changes.
 If it hasn't gone away yet, try getting rid of any other recent applications.